Spells of Manifestation, Persistence, and Disappearance

 The facts of manifestation, persistence, and disappearance are evident everywhere one looks.
 Place a kettle on the stove, bring it to a boil, then turn off the heat, and the contents will cool to room temperature.
 Steam was produced, it rose into the air, and then was gone.

 Obviously, these cycles are everywhere.
 Literally, everything comes, stays awhile, and then goes away (disappears).
 These cycles can take less than a second or longer than a dozen billion years.
-No matter what, though, anything that comes into being is on the clock.
+No matter what, though, anything that comes into being is “on the clock.”
 They exist in the mind too: think of a tree, there it is; think of a cat, there goes the tree.
 By the way, people ask, “What is time?”
 One answer might be: “Time is the thing one needs for anything to last long enough to get noticed.”

 Theoretically, as postulated by some deep thinkers, the mind is the one thing that can actually be more or less completely controlled by the self.
 Obviously, other things can also have a big impact on it, but someone else’s ability to control your mind against your will or without your knowledge rather depends on your inability to control it yourself.
 In other words, if you are not actively in control of your mind, it becomes pretty easy for others to step in and control it for you (hello, Mr. Spin, hello, Mr. Sales, hellooo Mr. Covid Lockdowns).

-One can create anything in the mind, have it persist as long as one wishes, change it around any which way if so desired, and then have it disappear.
+For instance, one can create anything in the mind, have it persist as long as one wishes, change it around any which way if so desired, and then have it disappear.

-Other minds exist as well: other people’s minds, group minds, minds in nature (herds, schools, hives, forests), the mind of mankind, and so on.2 But these minds, although influenceable, are typically difficult to control.
+Other minds exist as well: other people’s minds, group minds, minds in nature (herds, schools, hives, forests), the mind of mankind, and so on.
+But these minds, although influenceable, are typically difficult to control.
 However, the personal mind appears to be the only thing that can be almost wholly controlled by oneself.
-Perhaps this is because it is also the only thing you nearly completely own—more or less—or should, anyway, if you’re in good shape spiritually.3 Or a true magician.
+Perhaps this is because it is also the only thing you nearly completely own—more or less—or should, anyway, if you’re in good spiritual shape.

 Possession and Control